paritheplatypus/TheLastPatient/README.md

 - Add fade-out transition when escaping.
 - Deploy full APK build to Quest 3 for untethered VR experience.

----

-## 📄 License

-This project uses free and purchased Unity assets.
-Abide by original asset licenses when distributing builds.

----

 > **Built with passion for horror exploration and immersive storytelling. 🏚️🔦**